merely-useful/py-rse/index.md

 ```

 then `$1` is assigned `../data/moby_dick.txt`
-and get exactly the same output as before.
+and we get exactly the same output as before.
 If we give the script a different filename:

 ```bash